yuvika-03/Adaptive-WakeWord/READMe.md

 ---

-## 🛠 Tech Stack

-* Python
-* PyTorch
-* Librosa
-* NumPy
-* Scikit-learn
-* SoundDevice
-* ONNX Runtime
-* Matplotlib

----

-⭐ If you found this project useful, consider giving it a star.
+If you found this project useful, consider giving it a star.